rsazra/swift-2049/README.md

 This project was undertaken to:
-1. Get an easy introduction to SwiftData and SwiftUI navigation
+1. Get an easy, ultra simple introduction to SwiftData and SwiftUI navigation
 2. Learn about UIKit, and how it interfaces with SwiftUI
 3. Fulfill a friend's request of a 2048 game that can show one's worst score on the main page